-PROBLEM EFFECT Bootstrap circuit path too long Inductance may cause voltage on bootstrap capacitor to ring, slowing down refresh and/or causing an overvoltage on the bootstrap bias supply.
-Lack of tight power circuit layout (long circuit path between upper/lower power switches) Can cause ringing on the phase lead(s) causing BHS and AHS to ring excessively below the V {SS} terminal causing excessive charge extraction from the substrate and possible malfunction of the IC.
+PROBLEM EFFECT Bootstrap circuit path too long Inductance may cause voltage on boot- strap capacitor to ring, slowing down refresh and/or causing an overvoltage on the bootstrap bias supply. circuit layout (long circuit path between Can cause ringing on the phase lead(s) causing BHS and AHS to ring excessively below the V {SS} terminal causing excessive charge extraction from the substrate and possible malfunction of the IC.
 Excessive gate lead lengths Can cause gate voltage ringing and subsequent modulation of the drain current and impairs the effectiveness of the sink driver from minimizing the miller effect when an opposing switch is being rapidly turned on.